kristoferkp/SmallXY/JOURNAL.md

 # 2nd entry: July 8th, 2025

 Did some searching and came to the conclusion, that 2040 extrusion is too flimsy and decided to swap out the extrusions for 3060.
-I also searched where I can buy the extrusions and found a polish shop that sells custom lenghts for a really reasonable price.
+I also searched where I can buy the extrusions and found a Polish shop that sells custom lenghts for a really reasonable price.

 3060 for €0.30/cm and 2020 for €0.12/cm.